 The OPS-1 blasted off into orbit on April 3, 1973.
 Since the authorities did not want to disclose the existence of two space station projects in the USSR, and particularly, to reveal the development of the military Almaz, the OPS-1 was announced as Salyut-2 upon reaching the orbit.

-The station successfully reached its orbit, but 13 days after the launch, ground control detected a loss of pressure onboard the OPS-1.
-The official investigation concluded that as a result of a faulty welding, one of the lines in the station's propulsion system had burst during the engine firing and the plume of the engine burned through a pressurized hull.
+The station successfully reached its orbit, but 13 days after the launch, ground control detected a loss of pressure onboard OPS-1.
+The official investigation concluded that as a result of a faulty welding, one of the lines in the station's propulsion system had burst during the engine firing and the plume of the engine burned through its pressurized hull.

 However, future findings were to essentially disprove this theory.
-Careful analysis of fragments detected in orbit, showed that three days after the launch of the OPS-1, the upper stage of the Proton rocket, which had delivered the station into orbit, apparently exploded, as a result of pressure changes in its tanks caused by overheating.
+A careful analysis of fragments detected in orbit, showed that three days after the launch of the OPS-1, the upper stage of the Proton rocket, which had delivered the station into orbit, apparently exploded, as a result of pressure changes in its tanks caused by overheating.
 The stage carried about one ton of unspent propellant onboard and the explosion created a cloud of debris flying in the proximity of the station.
 The speed of some debris differed from that of the OPS-1 by as much as 300 meters per second.
 Eight days later, a piece of this orbital junkyard apparently hit the station.
 (41)

 Soon after the accident, official Soviet sources announced that the Salyut-2 had completed its operations "after a series of tests."
 For years, official Soviet sources continued to claim that "during entire flight (of Salyut-2) reliable radio-contact with the station had been maintained ... and all onboard systems and science equipment of the station had functioned normally."
 (152) However, a source published in 1985, disclosed that the station was never manned "due to deviation in the work of the attitude control system."
 (2)